-Books are a great way for kids to learn about places you’re about to visit and destinations on your travel bucket list.
+Books are a great way for kids to learn about places you’ve visited and destinations on your travel bucket list.

 My kids will often pack a book or two in their backpacks while we’re traveling.
 That’s how they pass the time waiting at the airport and on the plane – because there’s only so many movies you can watch before you get bored!

 When they were younger, they loved books with colorful pictures, rhyming text, and adventurous characters.
 Now that they’re in school, they gravitate more to those that teach them about culture, food, history, and art.

 Books make great budget-friendly presents.
 They’re educational, entertaining and don’t require batteries – hurray for quiet activity time! 😉